The Origin of Texture-mapped 3D Games

 Sprite-scaler.

-Legends of Valor IBM PC 1992
+Legends of Valor IBM PC MS-DOS 1992

 Synthetic Dimensions released Legends of Valour for Atari ST, Amiga and IBM PC MS-DOS 3.1 in 1992.
 Legends of Valor was designed by Ian Downend and Kevin Bulmer.
 Ian Downend programmed the IBM PC version and the 3D NSR System; Paul Woakes and Graham Lilley programmed the ST/Amiga versions.

-Legends of Valor requires an Intel 286 CPU, 640K of conventional RAM and 8.3 megs of HDD space.
+Legends of Valor requires an Intel 286 CPU, 640K of free conventional RAM and 8.3 megs of hard disk drive space.
 Legends of Valor displays in 256-color VGA 320x200 (192x100 render-field).

 Sprite-scaler.

-Wolfenstein 3D 1992
+Wolfenstein 3D MS-DOS 1992

 Wolfenstein 3D was released by id Software in May of 1992 for IBM PC MS-DOS 3.0.
 Programmed by John Carmack, John Romero and Jason Blochowiak, Wolfenstein 3D runs in 256-color VGA 320x200.

 Note the untextured ceilings and floors.
 Max 305x152 render-field.
-In-game, the render-field can be tailored from 64x32 minumum to 305x152 maximum.
+In-game, the render-field can be tailored from 64x32 minimum to 305x152 maximum.

 Sprite-scaler.